nus-cs2113-AY2324S1/ip/docs/README.md

 ### Task List

-Luke keeps a list of all the todo, deadlines and events.
+Luke keeps a task list of all the todo, deadlines and events.

+### Mark as Completed/Incomplete

+You can mark tasks as completed or incompleted.

 ### Store Memory